RebeccaCrecelius/100-days-of-code/log.md

 **Thoughts**: Adjusting the padding and margins seems to assist with the button alignment.

 **To Do**: Continue adding media queries.
 Create a logomark and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing for widths around 891px.
 (Not sure what I meant by this last to do item.)
 Fix responsiveness for CTA.
 Currently, the CTA does not fill up the screen when it is resized to sizes with a width below 340px.
 Add a repository image for social share.
 Fix button sizing.
 Fix features section.
 Fix community.

+### Day 43: March 24, 2024

+**Today's Progress**: Fixed buttons up to a width of 278px.
+Added additional media queries.
+Fixed spelling of features container class.

+**Thoughts**: I realized that I may end up using JavaScript to complete the responsiveness of this website.
+Therefore, I am going to contiue using this as an opprotunity to practice CSS until I know for sure.
+The feature section got mixed up once changing the class for the image-container.
+However, I think this is the right way to approach the alignment issue.
+If not, I will simply refer to previous versions of the code.

+**To Do**: Create a logomark and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix responsiveness for CTA.
+Currently, the CTA does not fill up the screen when it is resized to sizes with a width below 340px.
+Add a repository image for social share.
+Fix features section.
+Fix community.